Elementary Math Word Problem Generation using Large Language Models: MathWiz System

 \subsection{Improving Solvability}

 During the initial zero-shot experiments, it was noted that some MWPs generated by LLMs were not solvable.
 Two examples are shown in Figure~\ref{fig:unsolvable}.

 Prior work shows that LLMs have remarkable Math reasoning capabilities~\citep{luo2025wizardmathempoweringmathematicalreasoning, vidal2024evaluation}.
 Therefore we used a secondary LLM to evaluate the solvability of generated MWPs.
-We experimented with several LLMs such as Gemini, Llama-2, Zaphyr and Mistral with in-context learning\footnote{We decided to use commercial LLM considering accuracy, inference time and the cost for this purpose becuase we are not fine-tuning these models for solvability detection.
-Corresponding prompt is shown in Section~\ref{solvability_prompt} in Appendix.}and considering accuracy and inference time, we used the free version of Gemini in inference mode for this purpose.
+Given that we do not intend to fine-tune the solvability detector for the task, we decided to employ a large commercial LLM as the solvability detector.
+Consequently, we experimented with the free version of Gemini, with various prompts.
+Best resulting prompt} is shown in Section~\ref{solvability_prompt} in Appendix.

-According to Table~\ref{tab:classification_results}, 88.24\% of the solvable math word problems have been identified as solvable by Gemini.
-40\% of unsolvable questions has been identified as unsolvable questions.
-60\% of unsolvable questions have been identified as solvable and 11.76\% of solvable math word problems have been identified as unsolvable questions.
-Accordingly, if the Gemini LLM recognizes any unsolvable MWP, then we instruct the LLM that generates MWPs to create another MWP to replace the previous unsolvable question.
-This process continues until the required number of MWPs is generated.
+{As shown in Figure}~\ref{Resolving_Unsolvable_Problems}, {we integrated Gemini as the final solvability checker within the MWP generation pipeline.
+First, output of the MWP generator is post-processed to remove irrelevant text and isolate the problem statement.
+This extracted MWP is then dynamically embedded into the solvability module’s prompt.
+The detector LLM provides a binary classification of whether the problem is solvable without considering spelling and grammar mistakes.
+If the MWP is solvable, the response to the corresponding prompt is TRUE.
+Otherwise it marks the MWP as FALSE.
+If an MWP is deemed solvable, it is added to the final list for the user.
+For any problems identified as unsolvable, the system records the count and prompts the generator to produce replacements.
+This corrective loop is executed for a maximum of two iterations, after which the final solvable MWP list is delivered to the user.}